 4> consider the set as the selected sidelink grant.

-3> use the selected sidelink grant to determine PSCCH duration(s) and PSSCH duration(s) according to TS 38.214 [7].
+3> use the selected sidelink grant to determine PSCCH duration(s), SL-PRS transmission occasions and PSSCH duration(s) according to TS 38.214 [7].

 NOTE 3A1: If sl-InterUE-CoordinationScheme1 enabling reception/transmission of preferred resource set and non-preferred resource set is configured by RRC and if multiple preferred resource sets are received from the same UE, it is up to UE implementation to use one or multiple of them in its resource (re)selection.